srl-labs/vscode-containerlab/src/topoViewer/edit/readme.md

 ```

 - **`managerCytoscapeFetchAndLoad.ts`**: Manages fetching and loading data into the Cytoscape instance.
 It includes functions to fetch data from JSON files and process it for visualization.
-- **`managerCytoscapeStyle.ts`**: Defines the styles for Cytoscape elements, including nodes and edges.
+- **`managerCytoscapeBaseStyles.ts`** (in `common/webview-ui`): Defines the shared styles for Cytoscape elements, including nodes and edges.
 It also includes functions to generate encoded SVG strings for different node types.
 - **`managerSaveTopo.ts`**: Saves the current topology back to the backend.
 - **`managerZoomToFit.ts`**: Fits all nodes within the viewport.
 - **`managerLabelEndpoint.ts`**: Toggles endpoint label visibility.